puneetkg/puneetkg.github.io/_posts/2022-01-28-blog-semantictreesframework.md

 Elon Musk:
 >“One bit of advice: it is important to view knowledge as sort of a semantic tree — make sure you understand the fundamental principles, i.e. the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to.”

-According to Musk, you must start with the fundamentals first like a trunk of the tree, then start building the branches of the trees and then finally reach the leaves.
-If you start the other way round you will not have the clarity to solve the leaves or will constantly be speculating
+According to Musk, you must start with the fundamentals first like a trunk of the tree, ensure that you have the best possible grasp of the fundamentals then start building the branches of the trees and then finally reach the leaves.
+If started the other way, there is a lot of unidentified dump of information that is difficult to track and make sense of.

 How do you scale up in any new field or area?